AuScope/geomodel-2-3dweb/scripts/input/README.md

 ## JSON Input Parameter File

-The conversion process uses an input parameter file to convert the GOCAD files and create the model input file that enables the geomodelportal website to display the converted files.
+The conversion process uses an input parameter file to convert the GOCAD files and create the model input file that enables the geomodelportal website (https://github.com/AuScope/geomodelportal/tree/dev/ui) display the converted files.

 NB: The 'BoreholeData' and 'CoordOffsets' sections are optional.